ricktbaker/docker-circleci-ecr-ecs/README.md

 - A Task Definition - test-app for this example, variable within .circleci/config.yml
 - A Service within the cluster - app-service for this example, variable within .circleci/config.yml

+See the [EC2 Container Service
+Resources Page](https://aws.amazon.com/ecs/) if you need more help on the above.

 You'll need AWS credentials that have access to ECR and ECS

 ### CircleCi